 As with so many gardens, this space was once uncultivated and as wild as the surrounding hills.
 When humans moved into the area they began to turn some of the land over to agriculture.
 The garden which has become the workspace was once a field.

-The field which existed prior to the construction of this housing estate in 1960 was said by some to be used for grazing.
+The field existed prior to the construction of the housing estate in 1960 was said by some to be used for grazing.
 That would have been quite an impressive sight, as apart from being very damp (as evidenced by the continued presence of juncus-type, marshland plants popping up in today’s gardens), the land is on quite a steep slope.
 The incline would have been a challenge for cattle and probably unhealthily wet and too boggy for sheep.
 The natural shale-type bed rock (over which a spring still flows in winter), is covered by a stone and gravel strewn, claggy mud soil.
 The poor-quality land is often leached by heavy rain and does not nurture sustainable quantities of cultivated plants.
 Unless considerable manure and composting is built into the regime, such plants will not thrive here.